Shift Your Ride. Get outside.#

 Shifting your ride can be easy!
 There are many ways to get around Fort Collins without using a car, even if you have extra errands to run.
 We've compiled several resources on this page to help you get out of your car and actually enjoy your transportation options.

 We're asking the Fort Collins community to pledge to Shift just one trip per week to an active, sustainable mode and go car-free.
-By taking the pledge and Shifting Your Ride, you could win a free bike!
+By taking the pledge and Shifting Your Ride, you could win one of TWO free bike!
 See details below.

 Recursos Para Cambiar La Forma De Viajar